atyho/renewable-power-VaR/README.md

 ## Introduction

-This repository contains the data files and the analytical programs used for the paper title "Walk Down to Electric Avenue: Risk Management of Interdependence of Renewable Energy in the North American Market."
+This repository contains the data files and the analytical programs used for the paper titled "**Walk Down to Electric Avenue: Risk Management of Interdependence of Renewable Energy in the North American Market**."

 ## Content